 José said the immigration authorities informed him that because they were minors, Diego and Lizandro were going to be released on the condition that they appear in immigration court.

-After an emotional reencounter with Lucía—who, apart from being a source of unconditional motherly love, served as the cornerstone of support for Diego and Lizandro’s dreams—the four family members drove back to Germantown, in Maryland’s Montgomery County, where Fátima and Jonathan awaited them.
-The members of the Claros family were now reunited in a house that was purchased with the hope that someday they would all be together; a hope that took 10 years since José’s arrival to the States to come to fruition.
+After an emotional reencounter with Lucía — who apart from being a source of unconditional motherly love, served as the cornerstone of support for Diego and Lizandro’s dreams — the four family members drove back to Germantown, in Maryland’s Montgomery County, where Fátima and Jonathan awaited them.

 Despite living in a humble, working-class household, for the next years, these two brothers, who had fled poverty and violence in Central America, grew up in affluent and lacrosse-playing suburban Maryland.
 Diego and Lizandro, who had forged an unbreakable bond during their time in El Salvador, quickly encountered several barriers adapting to the very different nature of life in America, especially when it came to learning English.
 “It was a completely different country to the one where we were born and the hardest thing was the language.
 Without knowing the language, you can’t make friends,” Lizandro, now 19, said.

-After a few days in classrooms that recited the Pledge of Allegiance every morning, the brothers—Lizandro enrolled in middle school and Diego in high school—discovered that school was a valuable forum of adaptability; one which facilitated their learning of English and eased their transition into American culture.
+After a few days in classrooms that recited the Pledge of Allegiance every morning, the brothers — Lizandro enrolled in middle school and Diego in high school — discovered that school was a valuable forum of adaptability; one which facilitated their learning of English and eased their transition into American society.

 However, José stressed that he was still concerned that the initial homesickness and angst felt by his youngest children could become impediments in their efforts to achieve their dreams.
 He found that the best antidotes for these sentiments were very familiar ones: fútbol cleats and shin guards.
 “I wanted them to be busy with fútbol to keep them away from bad things,” the Salvadoran father said.